 “I’m following up on an email [from] a while back of something I had mentioned to Don and Paul Manafort during a meeting recently,” he wrote in an email cc-ing Sidorkov.
 “At the time, Paul had said he would welcome it…”

 At some point this month, the FBI begins investigating possible links between the Russian government and Trump’s campaign.
+The investigation is triggered when Australian authorities contact the agency — realizing that Papadopoulos’ May mention of Russian dirt to Downer was validated by the release of the stolen data.

 Page travels to Moscow to give a lecture.
 The Trump campaign approved the trip, which may have been the catalyst for the FBI’s request for a secret surveillance warrant to track Page‘s communications.